davepinch/pinchy.cc/content/topics/people/j/julius-fučík/julius-fučík.md

 died on: 1943-09-08
 executed in: Berlin
-known for: Notes from the Gallows those who faced death a hero: Stjepan Filipović
+known for: Notes from the Gallows those who faced death a hero: Jørgen Haagen Schmith
 type: person
 tags:
   - journalist